 Both CSAR and CASEVAC mission's aims at rescueing downed pilots and wounded or hostaged people out of enemy territory.
 Every day, while the pilots and aircrew were briefed, one or two pilots (RNLAF) were picked to play those who had to be rescued.
 Unlike a real world situation, they were dropped in enemy territory by car or helicopter and the scenario to rescue them was directed in advance.

 This however didn't mean concessions were made to get the best training value out of it.
 To review the missions a camera team accompanied the pilots.
-The first 6 pictures show a mission where a downed pilot had to hide for the enemy and supply it's coordinates to the rescuers.
+In one mission a downed pilot had to hide for the enemy and supply it's coordinates to the rescuers.
 A Cougar drops troops to secure the area and took the pilot while covered by F-16's and the AB212's.
 The MI-35, playing opposing forces was already eliminated by a ground-air defense system.

 A smaller scenario was executed the week before, when only one AB212 and the MI-35 had to rescue a pilot without additional support.
-The pictures below are showing one of the largest scenarios, executed in an environment compared to that in Afghanistan.
-Two pilots were captured by the enemy and all participating helicopters were on their side.
+One of the largest scenarios was where two pilots were captured by the enemy and all participating helicopters were on their side.
 They delivered troops who had to force a breakthrough to rescue the pilots.
 Meanwhile the Mi-35 eliminated strategic positions of the enemy.
 At the end one pilot was wounded and was evacuated by a Cougar and the other was taken home.